Caspian (band): Waking Season: 2011–2014

 On May 26, the band opened up day two of the first Boston Calling Music Festival at the Boston City Hall Plaza.
 The band played a short and spirited set and it also marked the first time the band played with six members on stage.
 The band followed up the outdoor show with a free concert in Beverly on July 13.

 On August 28, 2013, the band announced via Facebook that bassist Chris Friedrich had died.
 He was 32 years old.

+On August 31, 2013, Caspian performed a benefit show at the Engine Room in Manchester, NH, which had been arranged by Friedrich in support of a close friend in need of a double lung transplant.
+Previous touring member Jon McMahan and close friend of the band, Jani Zubkovs, filled in on bass for the performance.
+Following the show, Zubkovs would commit to becoming a full time member of Caspian.

 For much of the month of October 2013 the band supported HIM on a European tour.
 They subsequently returned to the U.S. for a string of dates with 65daysofstatic as co-headliners.

 During this tour, the band announced the release of a new EP, entitled Hymn for the Greatest Generation, containing three new songs, as well as a demo and two remixes of songs from Waking Season.
 Pitchfork began to stream the title track on October 9, 2013, prior to the EP's release on November 11, 2013.
 Hymn for the Greatest Generation was the final recording on which bassist Chris Friedrich appeared, though it was released after his death.

 The album Waking Season was later given an Australia and New Zealand release through Hobbledehoy Record Co. in January 2014.